 But, if she is a micro-manager, then the problem is not mine.
 I am the victim.
 She is the problem, she can’t let go, she is obsessive.
-I am left of the hook in my critical thinking.
-I may need to be micro-managed (!) but I don’t have to worry about now.
+I am let off the hook in my critical thinking.
+I may need to be micro-managed (!) but I don’t have to worry about it now.

 In an interesting book, ‘How propaganda works’, its author Jason Stanley reminds us that stereotypes ‘affect the information we acquire via perception, (…) and they resist revision (by the presentation of contradictory facts or logical argument) because they are emotionally “connected to our identity”.
 ‘Resist revision’ is the key.

 Translation: hard to get rid of.
 In the broad managerial world, ‘the management in France is very hierarchical, the Germans are very rigid, the Spaniards are laid back and have siestas, and Italian management is chaotic’, all are wonderful ‘solutions’ to a thinking problem.
 Any stereotype is based upon some reality but, once established, it leaves little room left for criticism.

 In my consulting work as organization architect, I never, ever, start with the cultural (national) stereotype.
 If I did, I would be blind first and then dead.
 You can talk to me about ‘power distance’ as much as you want.
 I may nod, but deep in me I suspend judgement.
 I’ll see it when I see it.

 The list of possible (possible) stereotypes of the kind above is long.
 For example, not a detail person, high level thinker, not strategic, very operational, a ‘sales person’, tunnel vision, narrow view, broad view, open mind, analytical, rigid, etc. The list is endless.